falkenber9/falcon/README.md

 A direct comparison of FALCON and OWL in a controlled environment is discussed in this [video presentation][video-presentation].

-### Included port of IMDEA OWL
+### Included port of IMDEA OWL for Benchmarking
-The original version of IMDEA OWL is hardcoded into a fork of SRSLTE v1.3.
+The original version of IMDEA OWL was hardcoded into a fork of srsLTE v1.3 from Sep.
+2016 and was updated to srsLTE v2.0 in Jul.
+2017.
-In order to provide a fair comparison of FALCON and OWL and their underlying methods, we extracted and ported OWL with its extensions of the SRSLTE library into the FALCON project as separated modules and applications.
+In order to provide a fair comparison of FALCON and OWL and their underlying methods, we extracted and ported OWL with its custom extensions on the srsLTE library into the FALCON project as separated modules and applications.
-By this, both applications benefit from future advancements of SRSLTE library.
+By this, both applications benefit from future advancements of srsLTE library.

-### Validation of the port
+### Validation of the port against the original version

 Every port requires at least slight adaptations of the code, especially if the underlying libraries evolve.
 However, this may lead to unintended side effects such as deviant functionality or different handling of exceptions.